PCI Penetration Testing Requirements

 The Annual Testing Requirement and When to Test

-PCI requires annual penetration testing.
-The "annual" part means once per calendar year or once every twelve months—you choose the interpretation that works for your situation.
+The "annual" part means once per calendar year or once every twelve months — you choose the interpretation that works for your situation.
 Some acquiring banks or stricter compliance frameworks require testing whenever significant system changes occur.
 A major application upgrade, new payment processor integration, network architecture changes, or infrastructure redesign might trigger a requirement for new testing even if your last test was only six months ago.

 The annual timeline gives you flexibility in planning.
 You could test early in your fiscal year to identify findings and have the rest of the year to remediate them before your next compliance assessment.
 Or you could test late in the year to verify everything's working before year-end audit.
-Or you could test mid-year if that aligns with your operational calendar.
 The only requirement is that you have a passing test within a rolling twelve-month window.

 The timing choice matters for remediation planning.
 If a test finds critical findings late in your compliance year, you're in a rush to fix them before your auditor reviews your compliance status.
 If you test early, you have more time for methodical remediation and verification.
 Most organizations benefit from testing in the first or second quarter of their fiscal year to allow time for remediation before the pressure of year-end audit.